firdausi555/firdausi555/README.md

 # Hi there, I'm Sabil Firdausi 👋

 🚀I’m a Software Engineer with a passion for building innovative and efficient solutions.
-With experience in Python, C++, and JavaScript, I’m skilled in both front-end and back-end development, leveraging frameworks like Django,React, Ruby on Rails , and Node.js to create dynamic web applications.
+With almost 2 years of experience in Python, C++, and JavaScript, I’m skilled in both front-end and back-end development, leveraging frameworks like Django,React, Ruby on Rails , and Node.js to create dynamic web applications.

 I have a strong background in working with databases such as MySQL, PostgreSQL, and MongoDB, ensuring seamless data management and performance optimization.
 My approach is rooted in best practices, with a focus on Agile and Scrum methodologies for collaborative and timely project delivery.